enniovilla/project-3-ci/README.md

 1. Create or log in to your account at [Heroku](https://www.heroku.com/).
 2. Create a new app, add a unique app name and then choose your region.
-3. Click on create app.
+3. Click on Create App.
 4. Go to "Settings".
 5. Under Config Vars add a key "PORT" and value "8000".
 6. Add required buildpacks (further dependencies).
 For this project, set it up so Python will be on top and Node.js on bottom.